Information Geometry Approach to Parameter Estimation in Hidden Markov Models: Exponential family of transition matrices

 \subsection{Preparation}

-To handle Markovian process on the finite state space ${\cal X}$, we introduce several definitions for transition matrices.
+The aim of this paper is to handle hidden Markov process in the terms of exponential family of transition matrices.
+To achieve this aim, we need several definitions for transition matrices on the finite state space ${\cal X}$, which are introduced as follows.
 A non-negative matrix $W$ is called {\it irreducible} when for each $x,x'\in \cX$, there exists a natural number $n$ such that $W^n(x|x')>0$ \cite{MU}.
 The irreducibility depends only on the support $\cX^2_W:=\{(x,x') \in \cX^2| W(x|x')>0\}$ for a non-negative matrix $W$ over $\cX$.
 In the irreducible case, the average $ \sum_{i=1}^n \frac{1}{n} W^i P$ converges to the stationary distribution $P_{W}$ for any initial distribution $P$ on ${\cal X}$ as $n$ goes to infinity \cite{DZ,kemeny-snell-book}.
 An irreducible matrix $W$ is called {\it ergodic} when there are no input $x'$ and no integer $n'$ such that $W^{n} (x'|x')=0$ unless $n$ is divisible by $n'$ \cite{MU} \footnote{The definition of the ergodicity depends on the research area.
 For example, in the quantum information, the ergodicity is defined as the property of the convergence of the average $ \sum_{i=1}^n \frac{1}{n} W^i P$ to the unique stationary distribution.
 In this area, the property of the output distribution is called mixing property \cite{BG,Burgarth,Yoshida}.}.
 It is known that the output distribution $W^n P$ converges to the stationary distribution of $W$ if and only if the transition matrix $W$ is ergodic \cite{kemeny-snell-book,DZ,MU}.
 In this section, we treat only irreducible transition matrices and the class of ergodic transition matrices will be discussed in Section \ref{s4-5-1}.